rust-lang/book/src/ch21-02-multithreaded.md

 </Listing>

 In `ThreadPool::new`, we put the receiver in an `Arc` and a `Mutex`.
-For each new `Worker`, we clone the `Arc` to bump the reference count so the `Worker` instances can share ownership of the receiver.
+For each new `Worker`, we clone the `Arc` to bump the reference count so that the `Worker` instances can share ownership of the receiver.

 With these changes, the code compiles!
 We’re getting there!